 This wedge has fourth-generation Tour Zip Grooves.
-They allow you to move more grass and dirt away from the face so that you are always able to make clean contact with the ball.
+They allow you to move more grass and dirt away from the face so that you can always make clean contact with the ball.
 The walls on this wedge are up to 8% larger than you can expect to experience from other wedges.

 Rotex 2.0 Face Pattern

 This face pattern is truly one of the features that make this wedge stand out from the competition.
-It has a 2-pass micro milling pattern that builds on of the roughest faces you can get.
-You’ll get more spin and friction from this face than you even thought possible.
+It has a 2-pass micro-milling pattern that builds on of the roughest faces you can get.
+You’ll get more spin and friction from this face than you ever thought possible.
 You’ll be making more shots than you expect.

 This wedge has an incredibly sleek design, setting it apart from much of the competition that all looks the same.
-There are options from which you can choose when it comes to finish but either one offers a very professional look.
+You can choose options when it comes to finish, but either one offers a very professional look.

-The feel in your hands is also really positive.
-Given that it is just heavy enough to get balls out of deep grass if needed but also light enough to have great maneuverability.
+The feel in your hands is also really positive, given that it is just heavy enough to get balls out of deep grass if needed and light enough to have great maneuverability.
 You’ll have good feedback while also experiencing a super crisp impact.

 What we liked about this wedge is that it has really great spin and control.
 It also offers twenty-one loft/bounce combinations.